alfie-ns/StaffSync-APP/docs/Report_COMP2000_StaffSync.md

 3- Finally, dealing with notification preferences in Android was quite complicated and thus took me a lot of trial-and-error time i.e. testing; due to the distributed nature of the Android notification system between uses of the apps (Admins and Employees) but now it seems I have finally done it and thus I think all the functionalties required

 The notification system is primarily handled by NotificationService, which manages three distinct notification channels: admin (high priority with red LED for leave requests), holiday (high priority with cyan LED for request updates), and system (default priority for general updates).
 The service integrates with LocalDataService for storing pending notifications and uses Android's NotificationManager for delivery.
-Notifications are permission-aware for Android 13+ and support both immediate delivery and stored notifications that trigger upon user login
+Notifications are permission-aware for Android 13+ and support both immediate delivery and stored notifications that trigger upon user login; finally, I make the pending intents work as I previously strived for it to JUST work and thus was lazy; fixed now.

 [low-level intricacies is explained here](#utils)